Four Tips To Achieve Your New Year's Resolutions

 Develop A Health Plan That Specifically Targets Your Immediate Challenges or Obstacles

 You wouldn't renovate a kitchen without a plan would you?
 Or lead a team project at work without an action guide?
 Probably not.
-You also need a plan when it comes to your health goals.
+You also need a plan when it comes to your health goals so you know exactly where to start and the exact steps you need to take to get the job done.

 This is understandable because life is busy with a career, family AND managing a chronic illness.
-If a task seems monumental, you don't even know where to start, so you don't get started.
-Again ... understandable because it's human nature to focus on other things you know you can tackle or control.
-Quick wins feel good.
+If a task seems monumental and you don't have a roadmap up that hill, it's human nature to put it off or spend time researching other options, even though they are all uphill.

-This is no different than having a path to follow for your goal.
-It is so much easier when you draw on the expertise of others to help you develop a plan that is realistic and attainable.
-A coach, a membership, a book, a program, a friend.
+This is no different than having a path or markers to follow for your goal.
+It is so much easier when you have steps that are proven to get you up that hill, so you can turn around and see what you've accomplished.
+That could be a coach, a membership, a book, a program, a friend.
 This is one of the reasons why we (my team and I) created our membership and why I have my private clients complete three specific steps for their first appointments ...

-It needs to be easy, so you can focus on one thing at a time!
-This is what keeps you moving forward.
-Not wasting time getting lost in the woods.
+The path needs to be crystal clear so it is easy.
+This is what keeps you moving forward and helps you avoid wasting time getting lost in the woods.

 Adopt A Slow And Steady Mindset For Autoimmune Healing